-Category 1: we consider second tier suppliers of temporary staff to be a higher risk as they will face the same key issues as we do ourselves.
-Prior to being approved, all potential suppliers will be issued with the Supplier Code of Conduct, complete the standard supplier questionnaire and sign a second tier agreement document.
+Category 1: Gi Group consider second tier suppliers of temporary staff to be a higher risk as they will face the same key issues as we do ourselves.
+Prior to being approved, all potential suppliers are issued with the Supplier Code of Conduct, complete the standard Supplier Questionnaire and sign a Supplier Agreement.
 Where required they will undergo an audit of their internal process prior to supplying temporary staff.
 Depending on the frequency of the supply, second tier agencies will also be subject to audits from our internal team.
-The aim of the audit is to ensure that a second tier supplier is implementing the commitments detailed within their own statement or policy.
-We use the Stronger Together labour provider implementation checklist to benchmark the current process that each supplier has in place and this will also support the suggestions for actions that can be taken to make improvements to what they already have in place.
+The aim of the audit is to ensure that a second tier supplier is implementing the commitments detailed within the Gi Group statement or policy.
+Gi Group use the Stronger Together labour provider implementation checklist to benchmark the current process that each supplier has in place and this will also support the suggestions for actions that can be taken to make improvements to what they already have in place.